 Historically, the company's capital requirements have been met by equity subscriptions and from the proceeds of sale of certain mineral property interests.
-The company's continuing operations as intended are dependent on management's ability to raise required funding through future equity issuances, debt financing, asset sales or a combination thereof (refer to Risks Factors below).
+Unless the company is sold, its continuing operations will be dependent on management's ability to raise required funding through future equity issuances, debt financing, asset sales or a combination thereof (refer to Risks Factors below).
 While the company's current working capital is considered sufficient to fund the company's administrative overhead for the next several years, substantial capital is required to complete the company's Mirador Project and other CCB resource developments.

 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration and project development activity and foreign exchange fluctuations.